Virtualization-projects/rancher-labs-wiki/Configuration-Framework-in-Cattle.md

 5) Write the logic for config item update.
 Good example of that logic can be found in AgentScriptsApply.java

-# How to test the changes
+## How to test new config item added for the network-agent

 There are 2 parts that can be tested separately:

-1) Generating the config file and applying it on the host/network-agent
+1) Generating the config file and applying it on the network-agent
 2) Config item update logic

 To test 1), just build the config item and put in the logic to populate the config *ftl file.
-Then login to the host/network-agent and execute the script:
+Then login to the network-agent and execute the script:

 `cd /var/lib/cattle`
 `./config.sh --force <configItemName>`

 `example: ./config.sh —force haproxy`

-After that, verify that the config was generated and applied correctly on your host/agent
+After that, verify that the config was generated and applied correctly on the network-agent container

 To test 2), invoke the logic generating configUpdate request, and see if the cattle.config_item_status.requested_version field was incremented by one.

 Then of course, test 1) and 2) in conjunction.

+## How to test new config item added for the python-agent host
+TBD